 First, you might be interested in using a reverse osmosis water filter.
 This is a specific type of water filter that has a semi-permeable membrane.
 The membrane itself has a handful of tiny pores that will trap contaminants that would otherwise damage your water supply.

-This system is strong enough to trap calcium, magnesium, and numerous other particles.
+This system is strong enough to trap calcium, magnesium, other minerals, and numerous other particles.
 When you use a reverse osmosis system, calcium is too large to pass through the membrane.
 Therefore, it is repelled into a chamber, which is used to trap waste products.
 Finally, these contaminants are flushed down the drain, stripping them from your water supply.

 Reverse osmosis can be an effective way to remove calcium carbonate, magnesium, and numerous other particles from your drinking water.